Shah-Aayush/Machine-Learning-Notes/1. Data Preprocessing/README.md

 - ## Splitting the dataset into the Training set and Test set
 	- `test_size` is split size for test set. here we will give it `0.2` value which is *20%* of whole data.
 	- setting random_state at 1 will fix the random values. every time we execute this code it will give same randomized values.
+	- by default `random_state` is set to `None`. which means that each time we execute this, will give different result.  upon setting fix integer value to this, will seed a number to random generator and give the same output each time we execute the snippet.
 	```py
 	from sklearn.model_selection import train_test_split
 	X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.2, random_state=1)